spiral/docs/docs/en/cycle/configuration.md

 ### Migration from Spiral Framework v2.8

-If you are migrating from Spiral Framework 2.8 at first, you have to get rid of old packages in composer.json:
+If you are migrating from Spiral Framework 2.8, you have to get rid of old packages in composer.json:

 ```json
 "require": {